Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Analysis and Results

-\subsubsection{Bounds from Semileptonic $ B(B_s) \rightarrow K^{(*)}(\phi)\, \ell^+ \ell^- $ Decays}
+\subsubsection{\bf Bounds from Semileptonic $ B(B_s) \rightarrow K^{(*)}(\phi)\, \ell^+ \ell^- $ Decays}

 We have taken into account the constraints obtained from the available data on the differential rates and angular observables in $B \to K^{(*)}\mu^+\mu^-$ and $B_s \to \phi\mu^+\mu^-$ decays.
-The NP contributions to these decays from our simplified model are discussed in the later part of the Sec. \ref{para:raredecays}.
-Additionally, we have considered inputs on $R(K)$ and $R(K^)$, as provided in \cite{LHCb:2022qnv}.
+The NP contributions to these decays from our simplified model are discussed in the later part of the sec.~\ref{para:raredecays}.
+Additionally, we have considered inputs on $R_{K^{(*)}}$, as provided in \cite{LHCb:2022qnv}.
 In this part of the analysis, we have not included the inputs on the branching fractions of the rare leptonic decays (eq.~\eqref{eq:rare_exp}).

 As discussed earlier, the new physics contributions to these decays arise through the operators $\mathcal{O}_s$, $\mathcal{O}_s^{'}$, $\mathcal{O}_p$, and $\mathcal{O}_p^{'}$.
 We performed a $\chi^2$ minimisation procedure using the \emph{Mathematica\textsuperscript{\textregistered}} package~\cite{optex}, incorporating the available data on differential rates, isospin asymmetry, and angular observables for the decays $B \to K\mu^+\mu^-$, $B \to K^*\mu^+\mu^-$, and $B_s \to \phi\mu^+\mu^-$.
 In this analysis, we focused solely on the muon sector, as the new physics effects in $b \to s e^+e^-$ transitions are negligible.
-The relevant inputs for the differential rates and angular observables were obtained from several references~\cite{CDF:2011tds, LHCb:2013lvw, LHCb:2014cxe, LHCb:2014vgu, LHCb:2015svh, Belle:2016fev, CMS:2017rzx, ATLAS:2018gqc, LHCb:2020gog, LHCb:2021zwz}, and the fitting procedure follows the approach detailed in~\cite{Biswas:2021pic}.
+The relevant inputs for the differential rates and angular observables were taken from several references~\cite{CDF:2011tds, LHCb:2013lvw, LHCb:2014cxe, LHCb:2014vgu, LHCb:2015svh, Belle:2016fev, CMS:2017rzx, ATLAS:2018gqc, LHCb:2020gog, LHCb:2021zwz}, and we follow the approach detailed in~\cite{Biswas:2021pic}.